Brandawg93/Gifendore/README.md

 Summon [u/gifendore](https://www.reddit.com/u/gifendore) by mentioning its name on a link submission.

-You can use this subreddit to test gifendore if you like.
+You can use [r/gifendore](https://www.reddit.com/r/gifendore) to test gifendore if you like.